Skip to main content

 STAT 545.
 Multivariate Statistics.
 3 Credits.

 Theory-based statistical methods for analyzing and displaying multivariate data with applications in machine learning and data mining.
 Topics include inference in multivariate populations, multivariate analysis of variance, summarizing high dimensional data using principal component analysis, factor analysis, canonical correlation analysis, linear and quadratic methods of classification, cluster analysis, classification trees and random forests, multi-dimensional scaling, and support vector machines.
-Prerequisites: STAT 500, STAT 541, and MATH 442 or experience with linear algebra concepts.
-S, even years.
+Prerequisite: STAT 500, STAT 541, and MATH 442 or experience with linear algebra concepts.
+S, odd years.

 STAT 551.
 Statistical Graphics.
 3 Credits.